RecordPlayerAdvice.comUpdated May 2026

 3. Like a Prayer – Madonna (1989)

 Madonna's fourth album combined dance-pop bangers with deeply personal lyrics, proving pop could be meaningful without sacrificing fun.
-"Like a Prayer" opens with church organs before the dance beat enters; "Express Yourself" champions female independence; "Cherish" offers pure pop joy.
+"Like a Prayer" opens with church organs before the dance beat enters; "Express Yourself" champions female independence; "Cherish" has pure pop joy.

 The production by Patrick Leonard and Madonna herself layers live instrumentation with programmed beats.
 The title track's choir has gospel authenticity; "Oh Father" addresses her complicated relationship with her father with unusual emotional directness.